installer Information

 It is always a good idea to know up front what is required to maintain your warranties and the appropriate steps if an issue should occur.

-Will they send a professional estimator to my home to calculate how much flooring will be required?
+Will a professional installer come to my home to calculate how much flooring will be required?

 Is your installer bonded and insured?